 This page will provide updates on Island Roads work on behalf of the Isle of Wight Council to stabilise a section of embankment at St Johns Road, Wroxall.

-To deliver the project, we will once again be working with Island company DDGA, known for delivering specialist projects such as the Gills Cliff Road steel netting scheme and also the re-decking of the Cement Mills Viaduct on the Cowes–Newport cycle track.
+To deliver the project, we are once again be working with Island company DDGA, known for delivering specialist projects such as the Gills Cliff Road steel netting scheme and also the re-decking of the Cement Mills Viaduct on the Cowes–Newport cycle track.

 We will update this webpage during the project.